Excel Gantt chart vs. task tracker: which one should you use?

 | Audience | Team, PM | Executives, stakeholders |

-| Key Data | Status, % complete, blocker | Start date, end date, duration |
+| Key data | Status, % complete, blocker | Start date, end date, duration |

 | Lifespan | Changes weekly | Relatively stable |

-| Visual Appeal | Basic but clear | Polished, professional |
+| Visual appeal | Basic but clear | Polished, professional |

 | Maintenance | Low friction (5 min/week) | Medium friction (formatting, updates) |